korobochkin/bbpress-permalinks-with-id/README.md

 bbPress Permalinks with ID
 ==========================

 Change bbPress permalinks.
-Topic and forum ID instead of slug
+Topic and forum ID instead of slug.

 This plugin for WordPress and bbPress converts default permalinks with topic and forum slugs to permalinks with ID's.
 Examples: